alfmunny/ocpp-work-diary/README.md

-Diary
-===
-The working diary for the master thesis: OCPP based backend of a charge server for the project Incharge from TUM.
+This is a diary for working on the master thesis about developing a OCPP based backend system.

-The static web page is on branch `gh-pages`.
+It's on [ocpp work diary](http://alfmunny.github.io/ocpp-work-diary), hosted with Github Pages.